gem/oq-irmt-qgis/svir/help/source/09_weighting_and_calculating.rst

 Styling the layer by a chosen field
 ===================================

-The dropdown menu entitled :guilabel:`Style layer by` on the bottom of the *Set weights and operators* module can be used to choose fields within a layer, i.e., fields other than those delineated within the project definition to be symbolized, allowing all fields in a layer to be to be symbolized on-the-fly.
+The dropdown menu entitled :guilabel:`Style layer by` on the bottom of the :guilabel:`Set weights and operators` module can be used to choose fields within a layer, i.e., fields other than those delineated within the project definition to be symbolized, allowing all fields in a layer to be to be symbolized on-the-fly.
 This can be useful, for instance, to map the values calculated for different